Written by Bryan Pritz

 - Should they not join right away, your follow up email needs to continue to build the relationship and not try to pressure them.
 The follow up email should include information showing that you listened and understand their needs.
 You are providing a solution to their problems that they’ve disclosed to you during the trial class.
 Take the example above for someone interested in endurance races.
 A follow up email would look something like this (I handle all communication from the trial and not the coach, so if you are both coach and follow up person, adjust accordingly):“Hi John, How’d the workout go yesterday with Coach Brenna?Brenna mentioned you did great with the workout and it was a pleasure to have you in class.
 She also mentioned that you were training for a Spartan Race.
 Very cool!
 I’ve done a Tough Mudder before and will probably do one of the Spartan Races down the road.
 Hopefully she explained how this type of training will really help with your race, but if not, attached is a good article on the subject.
 If we can help or answer any questions about it let me know.Anyway, if it’s something you are interested in or if you have any questions at all about the gym, membership options or anything else let me know.”If anything, you’ve provided value for them that can help with their goals and they leave with a positive experience whether they join or not.

-- If you have a follow up sequence (you should) that continues to email non-joins, make sure they are based on providing value and information and not selling.
+- If you have a follow up sequence (you should) that continues to email non-joins, make sure they are based on providing value of investment and information and not selling.
 At the end of your sequence, add a single email inviting them to come on board with a trial offer, but only after you’ve offered enough value to warrant asking for their business.

 Everything today is based on providing the consumer value and showing that you care.
 Put yourself in the shoes of your customers and craft your trial process to reflect how you would like to be treated.
 Care.
 Actually care and don’t just fake it, otherwise we can’t help you.